Equipment for Northern Lights Photography

 First of all, let’s take a look at the equipment that you need for Northern Lights photography.

-- Camera: preferably a digital SLR or mirrorless camera with interchangeable lens, although any camera with manual settings will eventually work.
+- Camera: preferably a digital SLR or mirrorless camera with interchangeable lens, although any camera with manual settings will work.

 - Best lens: you need a fast lens.
 This means that it needs to catch as much light as possible.
 This is indicated by the f number of the lens, which should be as small as possible.
 Ideally, we want to use f/1.4 or f/1.8 but those lens are quite pricey.
 F/2.8 is more standard and also good.